kimmknight/PTAlignToGrid/README.md

 One shortcoming with it is that when you place/move devices in the logical workspace, they are very difficult to align and so your network topologies look unprofessional.

-Packet Tracer has an option called "Align logical workspace objects" which attempts to offer some alignment as you move devices.
+Packet Tracer has an option called *Align logical workspace objects* which attempts to offer some alignment as you move devices.
 The problem is, it doesn't work properly and often makes things worse.

 Introducing **Packet Tracer Align To Grid**!